Reward Path Board: Keep Kids Motivated One Step at a Time

 Some kids thrive with clear expectations, but struggle when things shift.
 I created the Reward Path Board to support consistency and adaptability.
 It is a visual way to show progress toward rewards, while gently teaching that the journey might not always follow the same pattern.

-At school, my son Beckham used this board to earn a break and a small treat after completing tasks, and the stars would move to keep it unpredictable.
+At school, Beckham used this board to earn a break and a small treat after completing tasks, and the stars would move to keep it unpredictable.
 That flexibility helped him grow.

 • From “I Don’t Want To”